 Time Travel at Plimoth Plantation

-While you’re in Plymouth, be sure to visit Plimoth Plantation.
-This is another living history museum.
-However, this one depicts a Native American camp from the 1600s, as well as a reconstruction of the village founded by the pilgrims who rode over on the Mayflower.
-The interpreters here know their stuff and never step out of character.
+While you’re in Plymouth, you can visit Plimoth Plantation.
+This is another living history museum, and it depicts a Native American camp from the 1600s.
+You can also see a reconstruction of the village founded by the pilgrims who rode over on the Mayflower.
+Interpreters never step out of character and immerse you in the pilgrim way of life.

 One thing that can help you accomplish all that is on your Massachusetts bucket list is an RV rental.
 Staying in an RV means you can quickly and easily hop from one part of the state to another, allowing you to see it all in comfort.